danielrkeith-uts/vividhata-accessibility-checker/README.md

 # Vividhata Accessibility Checker

+## Project Overview
 Website accessibility checker developed for Vividhata.
 Designed to accept the URL of a website and check that website for WCAG violations.

 ## Setting up project locally

+### System dependencies
+Ensure you have the following tools installed:
+- PostgreSql
+- Maven
+- Node.js

 ### Set environment variables